Sicelo-KD/file_parser/README.md

 # file_parser
-basic implementation of a file parser to convert the contents of the file and store the records into a database.
+basic implementation of a file parser to convert the contents of a file and store the records into a database.